 Dr Anup Karath Nair is currently Lecturer in Engineering Management at the Department of Design Manufacturing and Engineering Management (DMEM), University of Strathclyde.
-His current research investigates the emergence of business model innovations in 3D printing or additive manufacturing industries.
+His current research investigates the phenomena of 'digital disruption' within British businesses.

 Born in Bangalore, India in 1985, Anup was educated in India, United Kingdom and Germany, where he studied as an Erasmus Mundus scholar.
 Anup obtained his PhD in Strategy and Organisation from the Strathclyde Business School in November 2015.
 He also holds a B-Tech in Electrical Engineering from the National Institute of Technology (NIT) Durgapur, India and an European Joint MSc in Global Innovation Management from the University of Strathclyde and the Technical University of Hamburg Harburg (TUHH).
 He has also enjoyed corporate stints with IBM and SAP before returning back to academia to pursue his post-graduate and doctoral studies.